MLBZ521/jamf_RecoveryAgent/README.md

 Then Apple introduced the concept of "User Approved" MDM enrollment.
 So, re-enrolling a device through a non-User Approved method, changes the status of the device in Jamf.

 Which leads me to the difference between this project and similar projects.
-My main desire is to *not* re-enroll a device that has an issue, but as a last resort, attempt a re-enroll.
+My main desire is to *not* re-enroll a device that has an issue; a re-enroll is attempted as a last resort repair.
 This process will attempt to resolve any issues, before attempting a non-User Approved enrollment.
 I figured a non-User Approved enrollment is better than no enrollment at all.

 Obviously this process is not fool proof, a smart user can remove it.